Get instant loan offer suitable to your profile !

 To be eligible for a Second Education Loan, the student must fulfill the following eligibility criteria.

-A student may visit the same bank from where they had taken their first education loan and explain the additional requirements for a second education loan.
+A student may visit the same bank where they had taken their first education loan and explain the additional requirements for a second education loan.
 Simply put, if you approach your bank from where you have secured an education loan and are willing to finance your higher education, then you would require a top-up loan.
 However, whether advancing you a second education loan or not depends on multiple factors like your credit history, academic record, financial strength of the co-applicant, outstanding loan amount, etc.

-A student who has taken a secured education loan needs to ensure that the value of the collateral they had pledged for the first loan is enough to cover both loans.
+A student who has taken a secured education loan needs to ensure that the value of the collateral they have pledged for the first loan is enough to cover both loans.
 This will enable them to get their second loan sanctioned easily.
-In case the collateral value is not sufficient, they need to check whether the bank allows them to pledge new collateral (of a family member or even a non-family member) for the second education loan
+In case the collateral value is not sufficient, they need to check whether the bank allows them to pledge new collateral (of a family member or even a non-family member) for the second education loan.

 A student applying for a second education loan will fall under either of the following two categories -

-It is evident from the above discussion, that it is wiser to plan and apply for a second education loan before repayment for the first education loan starts.
+It is evident from the above discussion that it is wiser to plan and apply for a second education loan before repayment for the first education loan starts.

 Aspect | First Education Loan | Second Education Loan (Refinancing of Education Loan) |